 Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Park Accepted Telecommunications facility Landing Editor's note-Landings are regulated as prescribed tidal works under the Coastal Protection and Management Act Major electricity infrastructure Accepted Substation Utility installation If undertaken by a public sector entity Accepted subject to requirement s Agricultural supplies store Editor's note-Unless otherwise specified, development that is accepted subject to requirements will become code assessable when not complying with an acceptable outcome.
 However, it will only be assessable against the corresponding performance outcome (refer section 5.3.3 (2)).
-Emergency services Outdoor sales Garden centre If a change of use within an existing building and involving only minor building work Low impact industry zone code Low impact industry Code assessment Research and technology industry Service industry Veterinary service Warehouse If not accepted subject to requirements Low impact industry zone code Healthy waters code Infrastructure works code Walterload Landscape code Transport, servicing, access and parking code Accepted subject to requirement S Caretaker's requirements will become code assessable when not complying accommodation accommodation Editor's note-Unless otherwise specified, development that is a requirements will become code assessable when not complying acceptable outcome.
-However, it will only be assessable against corresponding performance outcome (refer section 5.3.3 (2)). levelopment that is accepted subject to when not complying with an e assessable against the Dwelling unit Low impact industry zone code Food and drink outlet Accepted subject to requirement Editor's note-Unless otherwise specified, or requirements will become code assessable acceptable outcome.
+Emergency services Outdoor sales Garden centre If a change of use within an existing building and involving only minor building work Low impact industry zone code Low impact industry Code assessment Research and technology industry Service industry Veterinary service Warehouse If not accepted subject to requirements Low impact industry zone code Healthy waters code Infrastructure works code Wateriouse Landscape code Transport, servicing, access and parking code Accepted subject to requirement S Caretaker's accommodation Dwelling unit Editor's note-Unless otherwise specified, or requirements will become code assessable acceptable outcome.
+However, it will only be corresponding performance outcome (refer levelopment that is accepted subject to when not complying with an e assessable against the Dwening and Low impact industry zone code Food and drink outlet Accepted subject to requirement Editor's note-Unless otherwise specified, or requirements will become code assessable acceptable outcome.
 However, it will only be corresponding performance outcome (refer code S levelopment that is accepted subject to when not complying with an e assessable against the Food and drink outlet Editor's note-Unless otherwise specified, or requirements will become code assessable acceptable outcome.
 However, it will only be code S levelopment that is accepted subject to when not complying with an e assessable against the

 Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development

-If not accepted subject to requirements and total gross floor area of the proposed and any existing food and drink outlet on the site does not exceed 150m Low impact industry zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code
+If not accepted subject to requirements and total gross floor area of the proposed and any existing food and drink outlet on the site does not exceed 150m 2 Low impact industry zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code

 Code assessment

 Adult Store If not located in an adult store sensitive use area.
 Low impact industry zone code Healthy waters code Infrastructure works code Landscaping code Transport, servicing, access and parking code

 Bulk landscape Code assessment

 supplies

-Car wash Low impact industry zone
+Car wash Crematorium Low impact industry zone

-Crematorium code
+Indoor sport and code

-Indoor sport and recreation Healthy waters code
+recreation Healthy waters code Infrastructure works code

-Funeral parlour Infrastructure works code Landscape code
+Funeral parlour Landscape code

 Parking station Transport, servicing, access

 Service station and parking code

 Transport depot

 Code assessment

-Hardware and trade supplies If not involving a showroom or sales area for the general public with a gross floor area of more than 200m Low impact industry zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code
+Hardware and trade supplies If not involving a showroom or sales area for the general public with a gross floor area of more than 200m 2 Low impact industry zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code

 Impact assessment

+Any other use not listed in this table.

-this table. and not meeting the description development and assessment The planning scheme
+Any use listed in this table e and not meeting the description development and assessment The planning scheme

+, carer andomica doc.